-Investigation were unremarkable except for a high level of methylmalonic acid with normal B12; nerve conduction study and electromyography revealed no evidence of peripheral neuropathy.
-MRI (magnetic resonance imaging) and MRA (magnetic resonance angiography) were unremarkable.
+Investigations were unremarkable except for a high level of methylmalonic acid with normal B12.
+Nerve conduction study and electromyography revealed no evidence of peripheral neuropathy.
+Brain MRI and magnetic resonance angiography (MRA)were unremarkable.

 At her first visit, she was not given any medications.
 At the next visit, she was treated with propranolol 10 mg daily for a week and then increased to 20 mg daily.
-A month later, she came to the clinic complaining of palpitations and worsening her symptoms, at which point the propranolol was discontinued.
+A month later, she came to the clinic complaining of palpitations and worsening symptoms, at which point the propranolol was discontinued.
 She is now being treated with clonazepam 0.5 OD, with an increase in dose being considered at the next visit.
 She has regular follow-up visits at the movement disorders clinic.